 Despite giving them the extra attention they need, you might as well teach them that not everything in this world is about themselves and that they don’t always have to be the center of the universe.

 16. Going Through a Physical Change

 Just like social changes, physical changes can also feel uncomfortable.
-For younger children, this can be something like a new tooth, and for older children it cann be some changes they notice and makes them feel unconfident such as pimples.
-You can explain to them that changes are normal and by the end of the day, they will be okay.
+For younger children, this developmental stage can be something like a new tooth, and for older children, it can be some changes they notice that make them feel unconfident such as pimples.
+You can explain to them that changes are normal and that by the end of the day, they will be okay.

 17. They are Tired

 If you keep asking yourself why my son is so clingy, the answer can be as simple as them being tired.
 Children have lots of activities that can drain their energies too.

 And some people need to recharge their energy by getting close to other people, such as their parents.
 Therefore, they may become a little bit more clingy than usual.
 You can ask them what makes them feel tired and if there is a way you can help them.